 My Review of the Jackson Heights Food Tour (Family Version)

-Our family lives in Southern Connecticut, and because we are so close to many states, we try to take weekend or day trips often.
+Our family lives in Southern Connecticut, and because we are so close to many states, we try to travel locally and take weekend or day trips often.
 I had read many great things about the food in Jackson Heights and was itching to get over to Queens to begin exploring.
 The issue is that both my husband and my kids are kind of picky eaters, so I had to do research about where we could go that they would be open to trying new things.
 The more I read about it, the more I thought that maybe I should leave it up to a local expert.
 This is when I found out about Eat Your World.
 Laura has lived in Jackson Heights for over a decade and has given food tours for over 8 years in Jackson Heights.
 When I saw that her site had a family food tour, I immediately lit up and contacted her to arrange a date for the tour.